N with left hook

 ᶇ ŋ ɲ ɳ: four "n"-based IPA symbols for nasal sounds.

-The symbol ɲ is used to represent an alveolo-palatal nasal in some languages, since there is no IPA symbol with the latter meaning, and no language distinguishes the two.
+Ɲ ɲ is a Latin script letter used in the orthographies of some African languages (e.g. Bambara and Fula in Mali).
+The lowercase form is used in the International Phonetic Alphabet to represent a voiced palatal nasal.
+It is also sometimes used to represent an alveolo-palatal nasal in the transcription of some languages, as there is no IPA symbol with the latter meaning (though ȵ is sometimes used by Sinologists), and no language distinguishes the two.